- What's the "Best Practice" when migrating my domain from provider X to provider Y?

 Yes we do.
 Please see the credit purchase-page.

 We do not have any discount program for non-profits in place.
 That said, we do sometimes extend discounts to non-profit.
 Drop us a line and let us know about your situation, and we'd be happy to see what we can do.

 We are an email hosting company and we would like to use YippieMove to migrate email for our new and existing customers to our servers.
 How can we benefit from using YippieMove?

-We have two different services that can help you simplify the move of new customers onto your servers.
-The first option is our Batch Migration.
+Our Batch Migration makes this easy.
 With our Batch Migration you can offer your clients email migration as a service.
 All you need to do is to fill out a simple CSV-file with information about the source and destination account and we will take care of the rest.

 For more information, please contact our sales team.

 Vouchers have been deprecated.
 Please contact us and so that we can convert it to credits.